LorinczMate1990/web-logo/web-logo-core/docs/Structured_memory.md

 The content between " " or [ ] must be handled as a single token, like the content between ( and ) Except the outer [ and ] must be kept.
 Maybe it is a design flaw that the Tokeinzer removes the outer ( and ).
+Was done @ b738c3966a62539deb182ca24fe7764d18815b23

 ### numericEval -> genericEval

 The numericEval must support any kind of expression.
 Currently it supports non-numeric values as intermediate results.

+### Some array handling functions should be supported.

+Like a foreach.
+This code would be nice:
+each [20, 30, 40] { f i; l 90 }

+### Structured data must contain only ParamType-s

+When a structured data in the memory contains an array, its elements must be ParamType.
+This means however that a nested array is an array containing structured data and a nested object is also a structured data.